vq-pro/Kumojin/README.md

   respects the present specifications.
 So straight JavaScript was used.

+* Thus I decided to keep the frontend simplest to focus on the tests and the backend code.
+I chose not to implement some cosmetic niceties, like the Add button to disable/enable itself based on form validation (the backend validates instead), or a label that says something like "No events" when the list is empty.

 * For persistence, integrated the H2 memory database, also for simplicity.
 This way, it will run on any local configuration, without the need for a more complex Docker container (or the like).
 Since the app is JPA, it would be a cinch to convert it to use a PostgreSL instance, just a matter of datasource definition.